2005 UCF Golden Knights football team: First quarter

 UCF jumped out to a quick 14–0 lead in the first quarter.
 On their first drive, quarterback Steven Moffett drove the Golden Knights 78 yards in only four plays for their first score.
 After an 18-yard run by Kevin Smith, Moffett threw a 51–yard touchdown pass to Brandon Marshall.
 Their second drive took only two plays.
 Kevin Smith took a hand–off and broke away for a 78–yard touchdown run.
 Just six minutes into the game, the Golden Knights were up by 14.

 Robert Hubbard got Nevada on the board with a 4–yard touchdown run.
 It came after a 59–yard run by Mitchell and cut the lead to 14–7.
-Late in the first quarter, UCF quarterback Steven Moffett fumbled away the ball on a quarterback keeper at his own 27 yard line, but the call on the field was overturned after review.
+Late in the first quarter, UCF quarterback Steven Moffett fumbled away the ball on a quarterback keeper at his own 27-yard line, but the call on the field was overturned after review.
 The Golden Knights maintained possession and drove into Nevada territory.
-UCF kicker Matt Prater capped off the 11–play drive with a 47–yard field goal and a 17–7 lead at the end of the first quarter.
+UCF kicker Matt Prater capped off the 11–play drive with a 47-yard field goal and a 17–7 lead at the end of the first quarter.

 Second quarter

 In part due to UCF miscues, Nevada took control of the game during the second quarter.
 Running back B.J.
 Mitchell scored twice on two 1–yard touchdown runs for Nevada to take the lead 21–17.
 The first score came after UCF kicker Matt Prater missed a 40–yard field goal attempt (off a wobbly snap).
-Robert Hubbard then blasted for a 49–yard run to the UCF 1 yard line, setting up Mitchell's first touchdown.
+Robert Hubbard then blasted for a 49-yard run to the UCF 1 yard line, setting up Mitchell's first touchdown.
 The next Nevada score came after UCF punter Aaron Horne shanked a punt deep in their own territory.
-The punt went only 14 yards, setting Nevada up at the UCF 35 yard line.
-Nevada went the 35 yards in five plays, with Hubbard second touchdown run.
+The punt went only 14 yards, setting Nevada up at the UCF 35-yard line.
+Nevada went the 35 yards in five plays, with Hubbard's second touchdown run.

 Late in the second quarter, Nevada extended their lead, going 78 yards in only three plays and just over one minute.
-Jeff Rowe threw a 54–yard pass to Nichiren Flowers, then Hubbard broke away for another long run, this time a 24–yard touchdown rush to make the score 28–17.
-UCF drove to the Nevada 16 yard line in the final minute and Matt Prater kicked a 38–yard field goal.
+Jeff Rowe threw a 54-yard pass to Nichiren Flowers, then Hubbard broke away for another long run, this time a 24-yard touchdown rush to make the score 28–17.
+UCF drove to the Nevada 16-yard line in the final minute and Matt Prater kicked a 38-yard field goal.
 Nevada led 28–20 at halftime.

 Third quarter

-Early in the third quarter, Steven Moffett fired a 29–yard touchdown pass to Brandon Marshall.
-The drive was aided by a pass interference call on Nevada which advanced the Golden Knights to the Nevada 30 yard line.
+Early in the third quarter, Steven Moffett fired a 29-yard touchdown pass to Brandon Marshall.
+The drive was aided by a pass interference call on Nevada which advanced the Golden Knights to the Nevada 30-yard line.
 The ensuing two-point conversion failed and Nevada still led 28–26.
-With just under two minutes to go in the third quarter, Kevin Smith scored on a 3–yard touchdown run to give UCF a 32–28 lead.
+With just under two minutes to go in the third quarter, Kevin Smith scored on a 3-yard touchdown run to give UCF a 32–28 lead.
 UCF again tried for two points, but once more failed.